Tusk: EU migrant quotas have 'no future'

 The Visegrad group - the Czech Republic, Hungary, Slovakia, and Poland - have refused to take in asylum seekers from Greece and Italy despite an EU vote do so.

-The quota scheme formally ended in September, but some countries have continued to take people, with more than 200 mostly Syrian refugees flying from Athens to Lyon, France, on Wednesday.
+The quota scheme formally ended in September, but some countries have continued to take people, with 234 mostly Syrian refugees flying from Athens to Lyon, France, on Wednesday.

 EU leaders will discuss reform of the bloc's asylum laws at a summit in Brussels on Thursday.